ToolShedTested

 4.8

-Milwaukee drill + impact driver, 2 batteries, charger.
-Best premium 2-tool kit under $400.
+Milwaukee brushless drill + impact driver, batteries, charger, and bag.
+Best premium 2-tool kit within this budget tier.

 At-a-Glance Comparison